cursive-works/wagtail-plotly/README.md

 Configuring `plotly` graphs *can* be complex because there are a lot of options available. `plotly` provide [Chart Studio](https://chart-studio.plotly.com) from which graphs and layouts can be made and exported as JSON data.

 Wagtail Plotly is designed to consume a subset of this data with minimal effort by developers:
-Wagtail Plotly will look for directories named `plotly` in each installed app and any `.json` files therein are assumed to be configuration options that are presented to users as `Graph layout` options.
+Wagtail Plotly will look for directories named `plotly` (by default) in each installed app and any `.json` files therein are assumed to be configuration options that are presented to users as `Graph layout` options.
 In this way developers can provide managed plot configurations to end-users that override the default settings.

 For example: `my_plot.json` might contain:
 ```json